+If you or a loved one has suffered a worsened medical condition after taking a medication, retain our drug lawyers to seek compensation.
 It will cost you no money to get started on your case.
 Our attorneys do not charge any legal fees to file your drug lawsuit or add your claim to an existing class action lawsuit.

 You will not be charged any legal fees unless you receive a settlement and our fees will be deducted from your settlement amount.